DSH - Patton: Internships - Training Committee

 Biography:

 Dr. Nitch is board certified in Clinical Neuropsychology through the American Board of Professional psychology (ABPP).
-Dr. Nitch received his Ph.D. in Clinical Psychology in 2002 from Loma Linda University, with a concentration in the area of Neuropsychology.
+Dr. Nitch received his Ph.D. in Clinical Psychology in 2002 from Loma Linda University, with a concentration in Neuropsychology.
 His doctoral dissertation explored the relationship between chronic pain and non-pathological personality traits.
 Dr. Nitch completed an internship at the Loma Linda VA Hospital and then a Neuropsychology Fellowship at Harbor-UCLA Medical Center.
 Upon the inception of the Neuropsychology Consultation Services at DSH - Patton in 2004, he began his tenure in state service.
 Dr. Nitch is the Co-Director of Neuropsychology Fellowship Training at Patton.
 When not serving the governor, Dr. Nitch works in the outpatient Psychiatry clinic at the Loma Linda Medical Center and in an assessment private practice.
-His research interests include malingering and suspect effort, the differential diagnosis of dementia, adult attention-deficit disorder, and the cognitive correlates of psychosis.
-In addition, he maintains an active interest in studying the functional effects of psychotropic medications, having earned a Master’s Degree in Psychopharmacology (2006).
-When it is time for diversion, his activities of choice include distance running and watching non-strenuous sports such as baseball.
+His research interests include performance validity, the cognitive correlates of psychosis, and best practices for treating severe mental illness via cognitive remediation. .
+In addition, he maintains an active interest in studying the functional effects of psychotropic medications, having earned a Master's Degree in Psychopharmacology (2006).
+Abstracts of his research projects can be found on his ResearchGate profile.
+When it is time for diversion, his activities of choice include trail running and watching documentaries.

 Approach to Supervision: